 A lone watermelon radish

-Then, I tore the leaves into 3-inch pieces.
-I added the kale leaves to the vegetable sauté last, and only cooked them for one minute until wilted.
+I tore the leaves into 3-inch pieces, added them to the vegetable sauté last, and cooked them for one minute until wilted.
 Chard, collards, or spinach would also work well here.
 Be sure to remove the thick stems from the collards or chard.

 Notice how when the frittata first comes out of the oven, it is like a soufflé, all puffed up and fluffy.
-It will fall after about 5-10 minutes.
-I think the frittata is tastiest when it is still light and fluffy like this, but as I have said, it is still excellent later in the day at room temperature, or cold from the fridge.
+It will fall after about 5 minutes.
+I think the frittata is tastiest when it is still light and fluffy like this, but as I have said, it is still excellent later in the day at room temperature or even cold from the fridge.

 Another frittata version: leftover ditalini pasta and roasted zucchini, summer squash, and leeks, with fresh, chopped mint